paramsen/twootoot/README.md

 * Feature a design fit for 2016, just to differ from the official Twitter client.

 ### Features & functionality
-* MVC-ish separation (to the extent viable using vanilla Android)
+* MVC-ish separation (to the extent viable without going crazy using vanilla Android)
 * Login
 * View feed
 * Retweet